 Resist art with stickers is an easy way to make a simple painting project a little more fun.
 This art idea is easily adaptable for kids of all ages and skill levels.
 Plus, the magic of seeing a "final reveal" at the end of the project when they pull off the stickers has "wow!" factor that is irresistible.
 (Pardon the pun!)

-This is a also good activity for using up a lot of time when you are stuck indoors; there can be quite a bit of labor involved in applying and removing all the stickers!!!
+Resist painting art is also a good creative activity when you are stuck indoors, especially when you need to fill a big chunk of time because there can be quite a bit of labor involved in applying and removing all the stickers!!!

 I am so predictable.

 Removing the stickers also worked his fine motor skills!
 I love sneaking that sort of thing into our play time.

 Need another indoor art project?
 Check out our giant list of indoor activities for kids.

 Oooooo....this looks fun.
 We'll have to give it a try. 🙂

 Neat idea!
 My girls love to paint...put stickers into the mix and they will be overjoyed.
 Thanks for sharing!

 it is interesting to me ...how the child's personality plays into the art.
 Mr. Intensity gets bored with details; I wonder how he would do with this project.
 I'm marking it to try in the future. i think he would pull off 2 stickers then declare that I must do the rest.
 We'll see.
 Thanks for sharing the great idea.